myhoang/RepData_PeerAssessment1/PA1_template.md

 na_steps <- table(is.na(activity$steps))
 ```

-There is 2304 rowns with NAs.
+There is **2304** rowns with NAs.

-Create a new dataset that is equal to the original dataset but with the missing data filled in with the mean for that 5-minute interval.
+Create a new dataset that is equal to the original dataset, **but with the missing data filled in with the mean for that 5-minute interval**.

 ```r